devmatteini/forecastpy/README.md

 ### Days

 Days is a class which makes thing easier when you have to choose the number of days you want.
-The lowest number is 2 and the maximum is 5 (which is the higher number set on the free version of the OpenWeatherAPI)
+The lowest number is 2 and the maximum is 5 (which is the higher number of day set on the free version of the OpenWeatherAPI)

 The available days are: